mattboggess/tokn/model/te-pytorch-models/README.md

      -i example_predictions/openstax_bio_ch3.txt
      -o example_predictions`

-This script outputs two files:
+This script outputs four files:
   - {input_filename}_{config_name}-{run_timestamp}_annotated_text.txt: This is a version of the input text with <entity> </entity> and <event> </event> tags surrounding terms predicted as entities and events specifically.
   - {input_filename}_{config_name}-{run_timestamp}_predicted_terms.json: This is a json file with an entry for each distinct term predicted by the model.
 Each key is the lemmatized version of a term so terms with the same lemmatized form get collapsed.
 Each term has four entries: